mongodb/docs/source/reference/operators.rst

 .. operator:: $pull

-   The :operator:`$pull` operator removes a value from an existing array. :operator:`$pull` provides the inverse operation of the :operator:`$push` operator.
+   The :operator:`$pull` operator removes all instances of a value from an existing array.
 Consider the following example:

    .. code-block:: javascript